Kirk Lake (New York): History

 Kirk Lake was originally much smaller than today.
-An initial dam was built in 1871, and substantially altered into a 220 foot wide, 28 foot high structure in 1881, dramatically enlarging its empoundment area.
-It is unclear whether there would be any natural empoundment at all if it were removed.
+An initial dam was built in 1871, and substantially altered into a 220 foot wide, 28 foot high structure in 1881, dramatically enlarging its impoundment area.
+It is unclear whether there would be any natural impoundment at all if it were removed.

 The dam is a stone masonry-earth buttress.
 The top of the dam is 592.3 feet above Mean Sea Level.
 Its crest is 61 feet wide, some 28 feet above the flow that drains into Muscoot River.
 Maximum reservoir capacity is 1822 acre-feet, or .6 e9USgal.
 Kirk Lake is owned by the New York City Department of Environmental Protection (which absorbed the New York City Bureau of Water Supply).
 Its drainage area is 2.95 square miles, and maximum discharge of its spillway and 36" overflow pipe 440 cubic feet of water per second.
 A 1981 report by the New York District Corps of Engineers determined that the dam possessed structural deficiencies that would require attention to mitigate flood risks.
 This work was completed in September 2000.

 The normal length of Kirk Lake's pool is 0.8 miles, with a total surface area of 122 acres.
 Its maximum depth is 23 ft and mean is 10 ft.
 Maximum pool size is 220 acres.
 Its normal capacity is 920 acre-feet, or .3 e9USgal, and its waters have a retention time of .24 years.